 There is nothing like a juicy rib-eye steak, properly cooked and properly seasoned now is there?
 I don’t eat meat as often as I used to so when I do I make it special.
 Today, we’re making Japanese style steak with shio koji.
 To finish it all off, we’ll be serving it with a homemade Japanese style dipping sauce.
-Get hungry!!
+Are you ready to get hungry!!

 Shio koji literally translated is salt-koji.

-Shio koji is magical stuff because it has enzymes that break down proteins.
-This not only brings out additional flavor and umami (glutamic acids) but also tenderizes meats and fish.
+Shio koji is a magical ingredient because it has enzymes that break down proteins.
+This does not only bring out the additional flavor and umami (glutamic acids) but also tenderizes meats and fish.

 The enzymes also break down starches into sugars.
 Which is why your meat can burn easily if you’re not careful.